Wedding Day Timeline Tips and Tricks

 3. Everyone needs to be dressed and ready 2 hours before the ceremony for pictures--

 Even if you aren't going to see the groom before the ceremony.
 We will do bride and bridesmaids pictures followed by groom and groomsmen.
-If the groomsmen are getting ready at the same location as the bride, finishing touches photos will be done.
+If the groomsmen are getting ready at the same location as the bride, finishing touches photos will be done before the ceremony.

 Please have your details all together in the bridal suite: This is the first thing I photograph when I arrive.
 This includes BOTH rings, 2 Invitations, Dress, Shoes, Garter, Flowers, Jewelry, Family Heirlooms...
 This is VERY Important.
 There isn't another time during the day for these items to be photographed.
 Please make sure to have dress unpacked and hanging in the location you would like it photographed, we do not move the dress.
 This ensures your gown stays pristine.